The effect of boundary conditions on mixing of 2D Potts models at discontinuous phase transitions: Preliminaries

 \subsubsection{Swendsen--Wang dynamics}

 Theorems~\ref{mainthm:1}--\ref{mainthm:3} all treat the Swendsen--Wang dynamics~\cite{SW87}, which, for the $q$-state Potts model on a finite graph $G=(V,E)$ at inverse temperature~$\beta$, is the following discrete-time Markov chain.
-From a spin configuration $\sigma\in\Omega_{\potts}$ on $G$, generate a new state $\sigma'\in\Omega_{\potts}$ as follows. \begin{enumerate} \item To $\sigma$, assign an auxiliary (random) FK configuration $(\omega(e))_{e\in E}$ and for every edge $e=(x,y)$, independently, set $\omega(e)$ to be closed with probability $1$ if $\sigma_x\neq \sigma_y$ and with probability $e^{-\beta}$ if $\sigma_x = \sigma_y$. \item For every connected component of $\omega$, reassign all the vertices in the cluster, collectively, an i.i.d.\ color in $[q]$, to obtain the new configuration $\sigma'$. \end{enumerate} One can check using the Edwards--Sokal coupling of the FK and Potts models, that the Swendsen--Wang dynamics is reversible with respect to $\mu_{G,\beta}$.
+Given that the Markov chain is at state $\sigma\in [q]^V$ at time $t$, generate state $\sigma'\in [q]^V$ at time $t+1$ as follows. \begin{enumerate} \item To $\sigma$, assign an (random) FK configuration $(\omega(e))_{e\in E}$ defined as follows: for every edge $e=(x,y)$, independently, set $\omega(e)$ to be closed with probability $1$ if $\sigma_x\neq \sigma_y$ and with probability $e^{-\beta}$ if $\sigma_x = \sigma_y$. \item For every connected component of $\omega$, reassign all the vertices in the cluster, collectively, an i.i.d.\ color in $[q]$, to obtain the new configuration $\sigma'$. \end{enumerate} One can check using the Edwards--Sokal coupling of the FK and Potts models, that the Swendsen--Wang dynamics is reversible with respect to $\mu_{G,\beta}$.

 \begin{remark} The definition of the Swendsen--Wang dynamics indicates why it has fast mixing at low-temperature whereas the Potts Glauber dynamics slows down on $(\mathbb Z/n\mathbb Z)^2$ (see Theorem~4 of~\cite{GL16a}).
 When $\beta>\beta_c$, the metastable states are the $q$ ordered phases, corresponding to the $q$ colors; but step 2) above recolors all FK clusters, and in particular, reassigns the large macroscopic cluster of the ordered phase an i.i.d.\ color, allowing the dynamics to easily jump between the $q$ metastable states.
 However, as it relies heavily on the FK representation of the model, the order-disorder energy barrier is still hard to overcome when both ordered and disordered phases are metastable. \end{remark}